benz66/scripts/README.md

 ## Structure

 I will create a simple folder structure using README.md files but may extend or improve that process going forward.

+## Adding a new change to test branch rename

+I have renamed my main branch to master and want to ensure that everything works as expected.